yazanalqasem/iPass-Code/README.md

 First, we need to add the package to the application using the git link: [https://github.com/yazanalqasem/iPass2.0NativeiOS](https://github.com/yazanalqasem/iPass2.0NativeiOS)

-Here is the release details:
+Here is the SDK versions release details:
 [https://devdocs.ipass-mena.com/documentation.html](https://devdocs.ipass-mena.com/documentation.html)

 Steps to add the package: